Jack Sendak

-Jack Sendak (July 20, 1923 – February 3, 1995) was a children's literature author.
+Jack Sendak (July 20, 1923 – February 3, 1995) was an American children's literature author.
 He was the brother of Maurice Sendak and the son of Philip Sendak.

-Sendak served in the U.S. Army during the Second World War, and later worked for Emerson Radio and Television.
+Sendak served in the U.S. Army during the Second World War and later worked for Emerson Radio and Television.
 He credited his father with inspiring his storytelling talent through his regular bedtime folk tales.
-Two of his books, Circus Girl (1957) and The Happy Rain (1956), were illustrated by Maurice.
+Two of his books, Circus Girl (1957) and The Happy Rain (1956), were illustrated by his brother, Maurice.
 Two other books were illustrated by Mitchell Miller Jr. (b.1947), son of popular conductor Mitch Miller, whom Maurice Sendak described as "one of the most gifted of the new generation of illustrators."
-His 1971 book The Magic Tears, illustrated by Miller, won the Children's Book Showcase award.
-Sendak died on February 3, 1995, at the age of 71, in New Jersey, and was survived by his wife.
+Jack's 1971 book, The Magic Tears, illustrated by Miller, won the Children's Book Showcase award.

+Jack Sendak died on February 3, 1995, at the age of 71, in New Jersey.
+He was survived by his wife.